viant/bqtail/deployment/README.md

 All automation testing workflow copy rule to  gs://${configBucket}/BqTail/Rules/, followed by uploading data file to gs://${triggerBucket}/xxxxxx matching the rule, to trigger data ingestion.
+In the final step the workflow waits and validate that data exists in dest tables.

 ###### Synchronous CSV data ingestion test